Skip to main content

 Even if you trust the agent, it's recommended to take a look at the plan when executing a new type of task for the first time.
 After confirming it truly understands your requirements, you can confidently skip it next time.

 After confirming the plan, the agent begins execution.
-Go to Execution Monitoring to learn how to monitor the execution process.
+Go to Execution Monitoring to see how the agent uses a task list to make every step's progress transparent to you.